 The realization of deferred income tax assets is dependent upon future earnings.
 A valuation allowance is required against deferred income tax assets if, based on the weight of available evidence, it is more likely than not that some or all of the deferred income tax assets may not be realized.
-At both June 30, 2019 and December 31, 2018, all our remaining net deferred income tax assets were offset by a valuation allowance due to uncertainties with respect to future utilization of NOL carryforwards.
+At both September 30, 2019 and December 31, 2018, all our remaining net deferred income tax assets were offset by a valuation allowance due to uncertainties with respect to future utilization of NOL carryforwards.
 If in the future it is determined that additional amounts of our deferred income tax assets would likely be realized, the valuation allowance would be reduced in the period in which such determination is made and an additional benefit from income taxes in such period would be recognized.

-NOTE 14 - NET LOSS PER SHARE
+NOTE 14 - NET INCOME (LOSS) PER SHARE

-Basic EPS is computed by dividing net income or loss by the weighted average common shares outstanding during a period, including shares weighted related to both vested Restricted Stock Units ("RSUs") which settle in shares (See Note 12) and a stock warrant exercisable for 10.0 million shares having an exercise price of \$0.01 per share (See Note 8).
+Basic earnings (loss) per share ("EPS") is computed by dividing net income or loss by the weighted average common shares outstanding during a period, including shares weighted related to both the vested Restricted Stock Units ("RSUs") which settle in shares (See Note 12) and the stock warrant exercisable for 10.0 million shares having an exercise price of \$0.01 per share (See Note 8).
 Diluted EPS is based on the treasury stock method and computed based on the same number of shares used in the basic share calculation and includes the effect from potential issuance of common stock, such as shares issuable pursuant to the exercise of stock options and stock warrants, assuming the exercise of all in-the-money stock options and warrants.
 Common stock equivalents are excluded from the computation where their inclusion would be anti-dilutive.
-No such adjustments were made for 2019 or 2018 as the Company reported a net loss for the three and six month periods, and including the effects of the common stock equivalents in the diluted EPS calculations would have been antidilutive.
-The weighted-average common share outstanding diluted computation is not impacted during any period where the exercise price of a stock option or common stock warrant is greater than the average market price of our common stock.
+No such adjustments were made for 2019 or 2018 as the Company reported a net loss for the three and nine month periods, or in the event of reporting net income the basic EPS was \$0, and including the effects of the common stock equivalents in the diluted EPS calculations would have been antidilutive.
+The weighted-average common share outstanding diluted computation is not impacted during any period where the exercise price of a stock option, common stock warrant or convertible loan is greater than the average market price of our common stock.